...

 • THE COMPLETE PACKAGE – Alive mouse trap with a cleaning brush, tips & tricks, instruction booklet…

-• NO TOUCH RELEASE – With this trap door mouse trap you release the rodent without coming into…
+• NO TOUCH RELEASE – With this trap door mouse trap you release the mouse without coming into contact…

 • COST-EFFECTIVE – Grab the deal and receive the best value on Motel Mouse Traps on the market.
 A…